cmenscher/darkskymail/README.md

 3. What does the email data look like?

+	The subject of an email must have "[darkskymail]" in it or the script will skip right over it.

-	The body of an event email is literally just the start date and time of the event, then a semicolon, and then the address you entered in the "location" field for the event.
+	The body of an event email is just the address you entered in the "location" field for the event, then a semicolon, then the start date and time of the event.
 Here's an example:

-	October 13, 2012 at 01:21AM;1600 Amphitheatre Pkwy, Mountain View, CA 94043
+	1600 Amphitheatre Pkwy, Mountain View, CA 94043;October 13, 2012 at 01:21AM

+4. I have hundreds/thousands of emails in my inbox and this script iterates through each one every time.
+This is useless to me.

+	I created this script to be used with a single-purpose email address to which IFTT can send these messages.
+I don't know how to optimize finding these emails in a huge inbox, and since GMail is free and easy I just went with that solution.
+But feel free to fix this!